 3-Pack of Office Depot compressed air cans ($18 at Amazon)

 One of the things that all tech gurus should have available is a can of compressed air.
 It's not only handy for your PS4 but can be used for your keyboard, laptop, and other gear.

 MG Chemicals 99.9% isopropyl alcohol electronics cleaner ($16 at Amazon)

 This spray bottle of 99% isopropyl alcohol is perfect for disinfecting and cleaning your gear.
 It removes water and humidity from sensitive components like circuit boards and connectors, leaving them dry.

 MPF Products DualShock 4 battery replacement kit ($15 at Amazon)

 This kit comes with a battery replacement and tools to help you take apart your DualShock for repairs.
 Thick plastic tools tend to make the job a little flimsy, which is why I prefer to use thin tweezers instead.
 If you prefer that route as well, check out the best tweezer option below!

 Tweezers are endlessly useful in both the tech and beauty world.
-From shaping up your eyebrows to taking apart motherboards, this is the perfect tool to always have sitting around your house!
+This is the perfect tool always to have sitting around your house, from shaping up your eyebrows to taking apart motherboards!

 If you have to replace your DualShock, you might as well personalize it.
-This listing on Amazon has 14 different color options for you to choose from, all of which are gorgeous!
+There are plenty of different color options for you to choose from, all of which are gorgeous!